sharon-ku/cart263/projects/project1/README.md

 ## Sharon Ku

+The goal of this game is to teach Cantonese speakers how to pronounce 10 English words related to emotions.

 My game is inspired by Charmy from the anime Black Clover.
 She professes her love for food day and night and always ensures that not a single crumb goes to waste.
 Whenever a foe puts her food in harm’s way, she quickly assumes the role of the food’s guardian.
 Given her adorable yet spunky personality, I thought it would be interesting to place someone like her in a teaching position and use her love for food as a motivational force in the game.

 Thus, I created Fwoggy, an avid foodie born from Charmy’s characteristics.
 Her arch-nemesis, Kit Kat, accompanies her to her lessons and adds a layer of competitiveness to the learning experience.

 My original intention was to make a simple flashcard game.
 However, combining Fwoggy’s character with the game's narrative opened up the opportunity to make the learning process feel more playful.
 I expanded the flashcard game to be a battle against Kit Kat to see who can eat the hamburger.
 The player must use the English vocabulary words to defend Fwoggy’s right to that juicy burger.
+I also created example sentences in the learn state based on food.

 For the game, I was inspired by this scene in particular, where Charmy summons a gargantuan sheep to smash the witch because Charmy thought the witch wanted to steal her cake: https://www.youtube.com/watch?v=FRMS7LErs98&ab_channel=CrunchyrollCollection